endless-sky/endless-sky-wiki/CreatingMissions.md

 event <name> [<delay#> [<max#>]]
 ```

 This specifies that the given event happens at this point in the mission.
 Events may permanently alter planets or solar systems.
-If a delay is given, the event will occur that number of days from now, instead of happening immediately.
+If a delay is given, the event will occur that number of days from now.
 If both a minimum and a maximum delay is given, the number of days from now will be chosen randomly from within that interval.
+If no delay is given, the event will occur on the next day.
+Beginning in **v.
+0.10.7**, events that are given a delay of 0 will be applied instantly, without requiring a day change to occur first.

 ```html
 fail [<name>]